TomWoodward/react-redux-modules/README.md

 ```

 A module ties together the components of a react-redux module.
 The reducer, actions, side effects, and react component
 are all covered by module configurations.
+Modules also handle elements outside the redux state, like navigation.

 The only requirement for module is its name.
 The empy module shown above will generate a new section of the redux
 state called `MyModule`, but other than that do nothing.